microsoft/AddingSpeechToBots/JFK-Example/README.md

   1. Similarly, copy the `bot.htm` file from `wwwroot2` into the project’s `wwwroot` folder.

-  1. Open `wwwroot/settings.js` and add the speech key.
+  1. Open `wwwroot/settings.js` and add the speech key & make sure `speechRegion` matches the region you chose when you deployed the speech service.
+Ignore the `speechRecognitionEndpoint`, `speechSynthesisEndpoint` and `tokenEndpoint` fields for now.

-  1. Build and deploy the bot as before
+  1. Clean, re-build and deploy the bot as before

   1. Try out the speech feature in the browser by clicking the microphone icon.
 You can speak a question such as “What is RYBAT?” and the response will be spoken.